 As a Couples Counselor I understand sometimes people are in relationships for the wrong reasons.
 We all want someone in which to share our lives.
 Having a good companion isn’t always that easy to find.
-There are things to look for as you are in search of that special someone, but there are also those Red Flags that need not be ignored as they will eventually effect you and your relationship in adverse ways.
+There are things to look for as you are in search of that special someone, but there are also those Red Flags that need not be ignored as they will eventually affect you and your relationship in adverse ways.

 Here are some Red Flags courtesy of Dr. Andrea Bonior:

 - The Lack of communication.
 These individuals find it difficult to talk about issues or express how they feel.
 Often, when it would seem most important to be open and honest, they distance themselves emotionally, leaving their partner hanging, or having to deal with a situation on their own.
 Often, whatever is “communicated” is expressed through moodiness, and sometimes the dreaded “silent treatment.”